CDCgov/dibbs-text-to-code/data/README.md

 21019-5,Metanephrine is a metabolite generated when epiniphrine is cleaved by catechol O-methyltransferase.
 It is also known as 4-hydroxy-3-methoxy-alpha-((methylamino)methyl) benzenemethanol with formula C10-H15-N-O3.
 80974-9,"Sulfamethoxazole is a sulfonamide bacteriostatic antibiotic.
 It is most often used as part of a synergistic combination with trimethoprim in a 5:1 ratio in co-trimoxazole, which is also known as Bactrim or Septrin.
 It can be used as an alternative to amoxicillin -based antibiotics to treat sinusitis.
 Mechanism of action:Sulfonamides are structural anologs and competitive antagonists of para-aminobenzoic acid (PABA).
 They inhibit normal bacterial utilization of PABA for the synthesis of folic acid, an important metabolite in DNA synthesis.
 The effects seen are usually bacteriostatic in nature.
 Folic acid is not synthesized in humans, but is instead a dietary requirement.
 This allows for the selective toxicity to bacterial cells (or any cell dependent on synthesizing folic acid) over human cells."
 ```
-- Loinc num: A unique identifier for a specific test or observation, typically in a 5-digit-then-a-dash format (e.g., 806-0).
+- LOINC_NUM: A unique identifier for a specific test or observation, typically in a 5-digit-then-a-dash format (e.g., 806-0).
-- Description: The description pulled for the 'Component Core' Part for correlating LOINC codes/concept.
+- DESCRIPTION: The description pulled for the 'Component Core' Part for correlating LOINC codes/concept.

 #### Extracts: